Is Duke the Best Women’s Basketball Program Without a Title?

 There are a few additional options available to those looking to gamble legally in North Carolina.

 Horse racing is legal in North Carolina at the three tribal casinos in the state, though there are no legal online pari-mutuel sites.
 Betting on horse races was allowed as part of the bill that passed in 2019.
-However, there are no active racetracks.
+However, there are no active racetracks in the state at this time.

 North Carolina has several bingo halls.
 Only registered charitable organizations can operate, and the prizes tend to be modest.
 These will continue to co-exist with sportsbooks when online wagering launches in North Carolina.